blytkerchan/blytkerchan.github.io/_posts/2012-12-05-how-to-design-a-struct-for-storage-or-networking.markdown

 ## Necessary parts

-There are two things that any structure that is communicated ((and I include writing to persistent storage and reading it back later in "communication" because that's what it is: the software reading the data may very well be different from the software writing it -- be it different versions of the same software, or different software altogether)) in binary form should have:
+There are two things that any structure that is communicated[^1] in binary form should have:

+[^1]: and I include writing to persistent storage and reading it back later in "communication" because that's what it is: the software reading the data may very well be different from the software writing it -- be it different versions of the same software, or different software altogether

   1. a **magic number**, preferably one that is at exactly four bytes in length and one that is chosen to be human-readable, either when displayed as HEX or when displayed as "deciphered" ASCII
 Good examples are `0xdeadbeef`; `0x_N_badf00d` in which _N_ is replaced by a hexadecimal value that might mean something -- you have 16 options, and you can put the N at the end, so you really now have 32 options!!; `'CODE'` (or `0x434f4445` in this case) in which CODE is replaced by something descriptive for the structure's content.
 For example, if it contains a config for a potato peeler, `'PCFG'` (or `0x50434647`) would do just fine.
 The idea is to have some magic number that's easy to recognize when displayed by a memory debugger or when dumped by a run-of-the-mill binary editor/viewer.